coderefinery/git-intro/_episodes/02-existing-repo.md

 # In-browser session

 - We will explore and visualize an **existing Git repository** on GitHub and make small changes to it.
-- The goal of this episode is not to teach GitHub.
+- The goal of this episode is not to teach GitHub, but rather to get a glimpse of the wider picture before going into the details.
-- We will start out with a jam session on the web (work on existing repository).
-- Then we will practice scales on our local instruments (practice Git on our laptops).
-- Then (tomorrow) we regroup again and play orchestra music together.

 ---